ammonharps-git/startup/README.md

 ## WebSocket data

 WebSockets will be used when viewing, adding to, removing from, or otherwise making changes to collaborative playlists with other users in real time.
+If a change is made to a collaborative playlist, that change is reflected in real time to all other users that the playlist is shared with.

+# React

+Talks (TM) will be ported to use the React web framework.

 # Application sketches